Milpitas PRT "Ferry"

 Not included is the Vectus system, newly installed (2013) and being tested at Suncheon Bay, South Korea.

-Here Heathrow Airport (BAA) introduces their newly constructed PRT connector between the new terminal 5 and long-term parking.
+Here is a 5-minute look at the Heathrow Airport (BAA) PRT system that connects the new terminal 5 and long-term parking.

 While most transit planners struggle to reduce single-occupancy vehicle (SOV) miles by a few percent, PRT combined with existing transit options and modern technology